Questions and Answers about COVID-19 Vaccines

 People make mRNA all the time.
 In our cells, DNA in the nucleus is used to make mRNA, which is sent to the cytoplasm where it serves as a blueprint to make proteins.
 Most of the time, the proteins that are produced are needed to help our bodies function.

 mRNA vaccines take advantage of this process by introducing the mRNA for an important protein from the virus that the vaccine is trying to protect against.
 In the case of COVID-19, the important protein is the spike protein of the SARS-CoV-2 virus.
-The mRNA that codes for the SARS-CoV-2 spike protein is taken up by cells called dendritic cells, which express the spike protein on the cell surface, travel to a local lymph node, and stimulate other cells of the immune system (B cells) to make antibodies.
+The mRNA that codes for the SARS-CoV-2 spike protein is delivered to our muscle cells, which make the protein.
+The protein is then processed by immune system cells, called dendritic cells, which express the spike protein on the cell surface, travel to a local lymph node, and stimulate other cells of the immune system (B cells) to make antibodies.
 These antibodies protect us, so that if we are exposed to SARS-CoV-2 in the future, our immune system is ready and we don’t get sick.

 The vaccine is processed over a 1- to 2-week period after vaccination during which time the immune response develops.
 However, the mRNA only directs protein production in the cell for 1 to 3 days before it breaks down.
 Once it breaks down, the cell stops making the spike protein.